MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Keyword: Federated Learning; Neural Tangent Kernel.
   - Digest: This paper presents a new class of convergence analysis for FL, Federated Learning Neural Tangent Kernel (FL-NTK), which corresponds to overparamterized ReLU neural networks trained by gradient descent in FL and is inspired by the analysis in Neural Tangent Kernel (NTK).
 Theoretically, FL-NTK converges to a global-optimal solution at a linear rate with properly tuned learning parameters.

+- Membership Inference Attacks on Machine Learning: A Survey. [[paper]](https://arxiv.org/abs/2103.07853)
+  - Hongsheng Hu, Zoran Salcic, Lichao Sun, Gillian Dobbie, Philip S. Yu, Xuyun Zhang. *ACM Computing Surveys*
+  - Key Word: Survey; Membership Inference Attacks.
+  - Digest: We conduct the first comprehensive survey on membership inference attacks and defenses.
+We provide the taxonomies for both attacks and defenses, based on their characterizations, and discuss their pros and cons.
+Based on the limitations and gaps identified in this survey, we point out several promising future research directions to inspire the researchers who wish to follow this area.

 - FedBN: Federated Learning on Non-IID Features via Local Batch Normalization. [[paper]](https://arxiv.org/abs/2102.07623) [[code]](https://github.com/med-air/FedBN)
   - Xiaoxiao Li, Meirui Jiang, Xiaofei Zhang, Michael Kamp, Qi Dou. *ICLR 2021*
   - Key Word: Federated Learning; Normalization.
   - Digest: We propose an effective method that uses local batch normalization to alleviate the feature shift before averaging models.
 The resulting scheme, called FedBN, outperforms both classical FedAvg, as well as the state-of-the-art for non-iid data (FedProx) on our extensive experiments.
 These empirical results are supported by a convergence analysis that shows in a simplified setting that FedBN has a faster convergence rate than FedAvg.

 ### Privacy: 2020

+- Label-Only Membership Inference Attacks. [[paper]](https://arxiv.org/abs/2007.14321) [[code]](https://github.com/cchoquette/membership-inference)
+  - Christopher A. Choquette-Choo, Florian Tramer, Nicholas Carlini, Nicolas Papernot. *ICML 2021*
+  - Key Word: Membership Inference Attacks; Data Augmentation; Adversarial Examples.
+  - Digest: We introduce label-only membership inference attacks.
+Instead of relying on confidence scores, our attacks evaluate the robustness of a model's predicted labels under perturbations to obtain a fine-grained membership signal.
+These perturbations include common data augmentations or adversarial examples.

 - Descent-to-Delete: Gradient-Based Methods for Machine Unlearning. [[paper]](https://arxiv.org/abs/2007.02923)
   - Seth Neel, Aaron Roth, Saeed Sharifi-Malvajerdi.